 Great Schools in Our Backyard

 The decision to move to a new neighborhood or town can be highly dependent on the quality of schools in that area.
-Parents want to make the right decision and place their kids in the best possible schools.
+Parents want to make the right decision and place their kids great schools.

 Luckily, the Collington community is zoned for three excellent public schools: Spring Run Elementary School, Bailey Bridge Middle School, and Manchester High School.